yanglinfang/ultralytics_yolov11/README.md

 without gpu, just using cpu
 `docker run  -p 6006:6006 -v ${PWD}:/app yolov11-gpu:latest`

+if your docker stopped, you can restart the same container by running `docker start -ai yolov11`
 ### CLI

 YOLO may be used directly in the Command Line Interface (CLI) with a `yolo` command: